 Benefits of the move will be felt across the whole supply chain, across several boroughs and by a wide range of Londoners.

-Over 30 years this programme generates £45Bn for the economy, the equivalent of £16Bn in today’s money.
+Over 30 years this programme could generate £45Bn for the economy, the equivalent of £16Bn in today’s money.

-The City will be investing between £700 and £800m in Barking & Dagenham, one of the Government’s London targets for levelling up.
+The City Corporation will be investing nearly one billion pounds in Barking & Dagenham, one of the Government’s London targets for levelling up.

 The City Corporation, as part of the planning conditions, will also be providing investment into local infrastructure.